Cessna AT-17 Bobcat

 The Cessna AT-17 Bobcat or Cessna Crane is a twin-engine advanced trainer aircraft designed and made in the United States, and used during World War II to bridge the gap between single-engine trainers and larger multi-engine combat aircraft.
 The commercial version was the Model T-50, from which the military versions were developed.
+Additional versions and names include the AT-8 trainer, UC-78 transport and bomber, and the Crane Mk.I in Canadian service.

 Design and development

 In 1939, three years after Clyde Cessna retired, the Cessna T-50 made its first flight, becoming the company's first twin-engine airplane, and its first retractable undercarriage airplane.
 The prototype T-50 first flew on 26 March 1939, and was issued Approved Type Certificate 722 on 24 March 1940.

-The AT-8, AT-17, C-78, UC-78 and Crane were military versions of the commercial Cessna T-50 light transport.
+The AT-8, AT-17, C-78, UC-78, and Crane were military versions of the commercial Cessna T-50 light transport.
 The Cessna Airplane Company first produced the wood and tubular steel, fabric-covered T-50 in 1939 for the civilian market, as a lightweight and lower cost twin for personal use where larger aircraft such as the Beechcraft Model 18 would be too expensive.
 A low-wing cantilever monoplane, it featured retractable main landing gear and trailing edge wing flaps, both electrically actuated via chain-driven screws.
 The retracted main landing gear left some of the wheels extended below the engine nacelle for emergency wheel-up landings.
 The wing structure was built around laminated spruce spar beams, truss-style spruce and plywood ribs, and plywood wing leading edges and wing tips.
 The fixed tailwheel is not steerable, but can be locked straight.
-The Curtiss Reed metal fixed-pitch propellers were soon replaced with Hamilton Standard 2B-20-213 hydraulically-actuated, constant-speed, non-featherable propellers.
-Power was provided by two 225 hp Jacobs L-4MB engines rated at 245 hp for takeoff.
+The Curtiss Reed metal fixed-pitch propellers were soon replaced with Hamilton Standard 2B-20-213 hydraulically actuated, constant-speed, non-featherable propellers.
+Power was provided by two 225 hp Jacobs L-4MB radial engines rated at 245 hp for takeoff.
 Production began in December 1939.